danwjoyce/tech-blog-2021/content/authors/admin/_index.md

 ---

 This site is for hosting technical content that won't work on [my home site](https://www.danwjoyce.com).
-I split my time between clinical work as a consultant psychiatrist and a clinical research fellow at the Department of Psychiatry, where I work on computational methods for modeling clinical state, trajectories and decision support with the intention of using these tools to better understand how treatments and interventions can be targeted to, or made more effective for, individuals.
+I am a consultant psychiatrist and Professor of Connected Mental Health at the Institute of Population Health, University of Liverpool, where I work on using data to better inform how treatments and interventions can be targeted to, or made more effective for, individuals.
+I am particularly interested in methods for delivering "actionable data" -- for example, modeling clinical state and trajectories -- that directly informs interventions/management and how to use this data build decision support tools.
 This work draws on principles from computation, applied multivariate statistics and artificial intelligence / machine learning.
 While I'm generally optimistic about the potential of these approaches, I'm more cautious about the current AI/ML hype.